 ISO (Insurance Rating) - The Fire Department maintains an ISO Fire Insurance Rating of 4/9.
 The ISO rating is utilized by many insurance companies to set fire insurance rates for residents and businesses.
 The rating of 4 places Westminster on a par with 6.9 percent of communities across the country.
 Just 10.3 percent of cities and towns nationwide are rated between one and four on a ninepoint scale.
 Only 3.9 percent of communities in the country have a better rating than Westminster.
 The 4 rating is for parts of the community protected by town water and the 9 are for those sections of town that are not on the water system.
 There are many factors that are included in the rating including staffing levels, water flow, training, and alarm systems.
+We have a firefighter working with ISO to update their records of Westminster as a review during 2009 found the water supply map to be inaccurate.

 Homeowners should check their insurance policy and look for the fire insurance rating and if they have questions contact the Fire Department to determine what ISO Classification area they are in.

-The 4 rating on our policy provides the lowest cost for fire protection of your property in Westminster.
+The 4 rating on our policy provides the lowest cost for fire protection of your property in Westminster

 Water Supply for sub-divisions - The Fire Department has a regulation for new sub-divisions that require fire hydrants for fire protection.
 If hydrants are not provided on the public water system we require underground cisterns to supply the water for firefighting the immediate area.
-The first of such water supplies at Sawin Drive off Harrington Road was utilized to fight a fire in the neighborhood adjacent to the sub-division.